phax/phive-binary/README.md

 # News and Noteworthy

+v0.2.0 - 2025-08-24
+* Requires Java 17 as the minimum version
+* Updated to ph-commons 12.0.0

-* v0.1.0 - 2024-01-31
+v0.1.0 - 2024-01-31
 * Initial version
 * Supported formats are: CSV (no content validator), GIF, JPG, PDF, PNG, PSD, TIFF, XLS, XSLX and XML